benjaminmenetrier/bump-standalone/README.md

  - [Test](doc/test.md)
  - [Adding a new model](doc/adding_a_new_model.md)

-The code can be easily browsed with the [Doxygen documentation](http://benjaminmenetrier.free.fr/bump/index.html).
+Code browser with the [Doxygen documentation](http://benjaminmenetrier.free.fr/bump/index.html).